Chapter 4 - Electric Fields in Matter

 The net force on a dipole in a uniform field is zero as seen in the first image.
 However, in a nonuniform electric field, the force on a dipole is

-Lastly, the potential energy of a dipole in an electric field is
+The potential energy of a dipole in an electric field is

 The Field of a Polarized Object

-Griffiths 4.2.
+Griffiths 4.2

 In the presence of an external electric field, the individual atoms of a given material will become polarized, leading to a lot of little baby dipoles, all pointing in the direction of the applied field.